-Support our intrepid team of Summit for Danny climbers as they hike through the Swiss Alps.
+Support our intrepid team of Summit for Danny climbers as they hike through Wales.
 Each climber pays for their own trip expenses and fundraises a minimum of $1,500 for adolescent substance abuse treatment at the Daniel Bryant Youth and Family Center by asking their friends and family to support their climb.

 This year hikers from our Summit for Danny Team are scheduled to hike from September 5-10.
 Follow their journey through Wales, where trails lead up four mountain ranges carved out during the last ice age, descend through conifer woods, wrap around glacial lakes, continue along the most breathtaking coastline in Britain, over craggy green wildflower-lined terrain and end in the stunning Carew Castle, one of the most magnificent castles celebrated in South Wales.